Azure/azure-sdk-for-js/sdk/identity/identity/README.md

   - if you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/)
 - Node.js 8 LTS or higher

-**NOTE:** These credential implementations are not supported in the browser yet.
-We will provide browser-ready implementations in a future preview release.
+**NOTE:** The credential implementations in this library are not yet supported in the browser.
+We will provide browser-supported implementations for some in a future preview release.

 ### Install the package